Safety of Home Birth

 - In a 2005 study, published in the British Medical Journal, evaluating the safety of home births in North America involving direct entry midwives, found that intervention rates were substantially lower than for low risk US clients having hospital births.
 The study concluded:

 – Planned low risk home births in North America attended by certified professional midwives were associated with lower rates of medical intervention but similar intrapartum and neonatal mortality to that of low risk hospital births in the United States.

-- A report released in 2014 by the CDC, finds a continuing increase in the percentage of out-of-hospital births in the US.
-This study examines out-of-hospital birth trends from 1990 to 2012: “Trends in Out-of-Hospital Births in the United States, 1990-2012”.
+- A report released in Birth in 2019 finds a continuing increase in the percentage of out-of-hospital births in the US.
+This study examines out-of-hospital birth trends from 2004 to 2017: “Trends and State Variations in Out-of-Hospital Births in the United States, 2004-2017”.